 An electronic interface is defined as an “electronic marketplace, electronic platform, electronic portal or similar” (§§ 3(3a) sentence 3, 25e(4) UStG).

 A “supply chain fiction” now applies if goods are sold via an online marketplace (“online interface”).
 When an online portal is included in the sale of goods, a chain transaction is legally fictitious, and the “online interface” is included in the supply chain (§ 3 paragraph 3a sentences 1 and 2 UStG).
 According to Section 25e (1) UStG, the operator of an electronic interface that assists in the supply of goods, is liable if the online merchant fails to pay the VAT due on the sale.

-Online platforms and online marketplaces are thus included in the VAT IOSS obligations about goods traded by the online merchant via internet portals.
+Thus, online platforms and marketplaces are included in the VAT IOSS obligations about goods traded by online merchants via internet platforms.